 What are the credentials of the curriculum authors?

-The authors of this course are clinical subject matter experts in their fields, including faculty who are board-certified in Preventive, Family, Lifestyle Medicine.
-They have achieved professional clinical degrees and have substantially contributed to the research and advancement of the Lifestyle Medicine profession.
+The authors of this course are clinical subject matter experts in their fields, including faculty who are board-certified in lifestyle medicine, internal medicine, preventive medicine, family medicine, obesity medicine, psychiatry, sleep medicine, sports medicine, health and wellness coaching.
+They have achieved professional clinical degrees and have substantially contributed to the research and advancement of the lifestyle medicine profession.

 What does it mean that the curriculum is evidence based?

 The curriculum was designed based on a collection of the national guidelines as well as foundational and updated research for each content area.
 In addition, the recommendations of national professional societies are incorporated, as well as the core peer-reviewed journal articles that contribute to the evidence base in this field.

 The Foundations of Lifestyle Medicine Board Review course is designed to provide a review and prepare candidates to sit for and successfully pass the lifestyle medicine board certification exam.
 It is applicable to physicians, physician assistants, registered nurses, nurse practitioners, pharmacists, registered dietitians, and others seeking to become certified in lifestyle medicine.

 This self-study review course consists of a Lifestyle Medicine Board Review Manual (available in print form and accessible online in the online course).
 The manual includes 10 sections that align with the ABLM competencies, and includes an index, key lifestyle medicine research summaries, detailed graphics, tables and figures, more than 120 review questions and covers the information from which questions are written for the American Board of Lifestyle Medicine Certification Exam.
 This course also includes 10 section lectures.
 The course is completed online via the ACLM learning management system.
 Users are able to go through the voice-over presentations and complete corresponding quizzes at their own pace.